 Board's Role in Risk Oversight of the Fund.
 The Board oversees risk management for the Fund directly and, as to certain matters, through its committees.
 The Board exercises its oversight in this regard primarily through requesting and receiving reports from and otherwise working with the Fund's senior officers (including the Fund's President, Chief Compliance Officer and Treasurer), portfolio management and other personnel of the Adviser, the Fund's independent auditors, legal counsel and personnel from the Fund's other service providers.
 The Board has adopted, on behalf of the Fund, and periodically reviews with the assistance of the Fund's Chief Compliance Officer, policies and procedures designed to address certain risks associated with the Fund's activities.
-In addition, the Adviser and the Fund's other service providers also have adopted policies, processes and procedures designed to identify, assess and manage certain risks associated with the Fund's activities, and the Board receives reports from service providers with respect to the operation of these policies, processes and procedures as required and/or as the Board deems appropriate.
+In addition, the Adviser and the Fund's other service providers also have adopted policies, processes and procedures designed to identify, assess and manage certain risks associated with the Fund's activities, reports from service providers with respect to the operation of these policies, processes and procedures as required and/or as the Board deems appropriate.

 Compensation of Directors.
 The Board does not have a standing compensation committee.
-Currently, each Independent Director receives an annual retainer equal to \$35,000 for serving as a Director and attending the quarterly meetings of the Board, paid quarterly in arrears, plus \$1,000 for each special Board meeting attended in person (or \$500 if attended by telephone).
-As additional annual compensation, the Audit Committee Chairman and Valuation Committee Chairman will receive \$5,000, and the Nominating and Corporate Governance Chairman will receive \$3,000.
+Currently, each Independent Director and Mr. Hellerman receives an annual retainer equal to \$35,000 for serving as a Director and attending the quarterly meetings of the Board, paid quarterly in arrears, plus \$1,000 for each special Board meeting attended in person (or \$500 if attended by telephone).
+The Independent Directors and Mr. Hellerman receive \$500 for special committee meetings held in between regularly scheduled Board meetings.
+As additional annual compensation, the Audit Committee Chairman and Valuation Committee Chairman receives \$5,000, and the Nominating and Corporate Governance Chairman receives \$3,000.
 Each Independent Director is entitled to receive such compensation for any partial quarter for which he serves.

 Directors who are "interested persons" of the Adviser will not receive any compensation for their services as Directors.
 The Fund does not have a bonus, profit sharing, pension or retirement plan.
 No other entity affiliated with the Fund pays any compensation to the Directors.
-The table below details the amount of compensation the Fund's Directors received from the Fund during the time period from January 1, 2016 to October 31, 2016.
+The table below details the amount of compensation the Fund's Directors received from the Fund during the time period from January 1, 2017 to October 31, 2017.